 What are the staff doing while the museum is closed?

-Kirkland Museum of Fine & Decorative Art plans to open our new 38,500 square foot building at 12th & Bannock in early 2018.
+Kirkland Museum of Fine & Decorative Art will open our new 38,500 square foot building at 1201 Bannock on March 10, 2018.
 During this transformative phase of the temporary closure, museum staff are tackling thousands of tasks necessary to re-create the unique atmosphere of the current museum in a new facility nearly four times larger than the Pearl Street building.
 We are expanding our universe!

 Beginning in May 2016, Vance Kirkland's three-room studio & art school building was emptied, then detached and moved (November 2016) and connected to the new structure on Bannock.
 With approximately 65% more display space in the new museum, Hugh Grant, our Founding Director & Curator, is laying out detailed gallery displays to showcase more of the collection while ensuring that the charm and intimacy of the Pearl Street location carries over to the new building.
 Planning is also underway for temporary exhibitions.